Arpitha739/IPR-TrustChain/README.md

 # 🔄 Complete Startup Order

+## Local Development

-For the smoothest local execution, start the services in the following order:
+For local development, start the services in the following order:

 ```text
 1. PostgreSQL